All Types Of Cricket Shots Explained – The Essential Guide!

 When a batter plays a shot by showing his bat face towards the cover-point region, it is called a square drive.
 Sometimes batters are intended to slice the ball towards the point region by showing their bat face towards the bowler, also known as a square drive.
 Square Drive also has the same parameters to play that we have discussed in the above shot.

-8. Back Foot Punch or Back Foot Drive
+8. Back Foot Punch

 9. Cut Shot